sirkon/metamorph/README.md

 ## Glossary and definitions

-* Primary structure is one that will have generated conversion functions in its package.
+* Primary structure is one that comes first in utility arguments.
 * Secondary structure is one that is not primary.
 * Primary package is the package containing primary structure.
 * Secondary package is the package containing secondary structure.